henrychris/henrychris/README.md

 ### Hi, I'm Henry Ihenacho 👋.

-- ⚡ I started programming with text-based games back when BASIC was a thing.
+- ⚡ I started programming by making text-based games with BASIC to impress my friends.
 - ⚡ I pivoted away from code to try a career in Consulting, but I couldn't stay away long.
 - ⚡ I'm a backend engineer mainly using C# and TypeScript.
 I plan to move to full-stack.
 - 🌱 I'm currently learning React as part of my quest to become a full-stack engineer.